1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: NH-LIFT Partner Institutions (colleges and universities across New Hampshire) for Collaboration and Catalyst seed grants.
+According to the current listing, eligibility includes: NH-LIFT Partner Institutions (colleges and universities across New Hampshire) for Collaboration and Catalyst seed grants.
 SPARC grants support faculty from NH-LIFT partner institutions.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.